ozguronsoy/HephAudio/README.md

 int main()
 {
 	Exception::OnException = HEPH_EXCEPTION_DEFAULT_HANDLER;

 	HEPH_RAISE_EXCEPTION(nullptr, InvalidArgumentException(HEPH_FUNC, "invalid argument!"));

 	HEPH_RAISE_AND_THROW_EXCEPTION(nullptr, InsufficientMemoryException(HEPH_FUNC, "insufficient memory!"));

 	return 0;
 }
 ```

 With this we conclude our introduction to the HephAudio library.
-To learn more about the library and audio in general visit the [docs](/docs).
+To learn more check [examples](/docs/examples) or the [documentation](https://ozguronsoy.github.io/HephAudio/).